 I read Pascals Blog mostly for FOSS news, one of his recent posts really caught me off gaurd and messed with my head.
 I want to you to see what I’m talking about.
 I have to warn you that its absolutely repulsive.

 It really breaks my heart to see children educated like that.
 Sorry if this is a bit much.
-I’m not taking sides in this and when I try to take a neutral point of view, but this seems so horrible.
+I’m not taking sides in this and when I try to take a neutral point of view, all I see is dead children.

 I have a few Croatian/Australian friends so check it out guys time to break out the Velebitsko and Ozujsko Pivo.